SurajBilgi/PatternRecognition-Project/README.md

 ## Technical Components

 1. **OpenCV for Face Recognition**: The face recognition module relies on OpenCV's LBPH face recognizer.
 The system reads the face data from the `trainer.yml` file, which contains the trained face embeddings.
-Haar cascades are used for face detection, specifically using the pre-trained `haarcascade_frontalface_default.xml` classifier to locate faces in the video stream.
+Haar cascades are used for face detection, specifically using the pre-trained `model_files/haarcascade_frontalface_default.xml` classifier to locate faces in the video stream.

 2. **Keras for Mask Detection**: The mask detection functionality uses a CNN model implemented in Keras.
 This model is loaded from `mymodel.h5` and performs predictions on cropped face images captured during the recognition process.
 Based on the output, the system labels the detected faces with either "MASK" or "NO MASK."